War in Donbas: Military aid to Ukraine

 In December 2017, the United States provided Ukraine with lethal aid for the first time, in the form of Javelin antitank missiles.
 Initially, these were to be kept away from the front, but after a second delivery of similar weapon systems they were cleared for use anywhere.
 In September 2021, Kyiv commanded military forces drill in a common exercise with US and NATO partners.
 The use of Javelins on the front line was reported in November 2021.

 Casualties

+The first battle-related casualty during the war occurred on 13 April when armed men under the command of Igor Girkin ambushed Ukrainian special forces and killed one SBU officer.
+According to the Uppsala Conflict Data Program, this casualty marked the dividing line between peace and armed conflict.
+The threshold to an armed conflict was crossed in the beginning of May when more than 25 people were killed since the beginning of the conflict.
+By mid-July to early August more than one thousand people died, the minimum threshold for classifying it as a war.

-The estimated number of fatalities in the Donbas War was 14,200–14,400 by the end of December 2021, including non-combat military deaths.
+The estimated number of fatalities in the Donbas war was 14,200–14,400 by the end of December 2021, including non-combat military deaths.
 According to the Office of the United Nations High Commissioner for Human Rights, 6,500 were pro-Russian separatist forces, 4,400 were Ukrainian forces, and 3,404 were civilians.
-The vast majority of deaths were in the first two years of the war.
+The vast majority of deaths were in the first two years of the war (2014 and 2015).